Whatsapp Icon

 Positron Emission Tomography (PET) Scan: PET scans are often combined with CT scans (PET-CT scans) to check for HL spread.
 It involves injecting a radioactive sugar substance into the blood to detect cancer cells.

 Magnetic Resonance Imaging (MRI): MRI uses magnetic fields to produce detailed images of organs and structures within the body.
-Its particularly useful for looking at the brain and spinal cord.
+It's particularly useful for looking at the brain and spinal cord.

 Biopsy